 |Net Present Value of Project: £25,210|

 We can now see that the project is not as attractive as it first appeared in the payback calculation.
-The project still profits but only after the 4th year and only by £25,210 instead of +£100,000.
+The project is still profitable but only after Year 4 and only by £25,210 instead of +£100,000.